frank-xwang/towards-universal-object-detection/README.md

 # Towards Universal Object Detection by Domain Attention.

 by Xudong Wang, Zhaowei Cai, Dashan Gao and Nuno Vasconcelos in UC San Diego and 12 Sigma Technologies.
-[Paper](https://arxiv.org/pdf/1904.04402.pdf)

 ### Project Pages
 http://www.svcl.ucsd.edu/projects/universal-detection/

 ### Introduction
-This is the benchmark introduced in CVPR 2019 paper: Towards Universal Object Detection by Domain Attention.
+This is the benchmark introduced in CVPR 2019 paper: [Towards Universal Object Detection by Domain Attention](https://arxiv.org/pdf/1904.04402.pdf).
 The goal of this benchmark is to encourage designing universal object detection system, capble of solving various detection tasks.
 To train and evaluate universal/multi-domain object detection systems, we established a new universal object detection benchmark (UODB) of 11 datasets.
 Details of UODB can be obtained from project pages.
 You can also download these datasets in that project page.

 ### Preparation